videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-enable-contingencypolicies-automation/readme.md

-# Azure Resource Manager QuickStart Template to Manage emergency access accounts in Azure AD
+# Azure Resource Manager QuickStart Template to manage Contingency policies in Azure AD

 Organizations that rely on a single access control, such as multi-factor authentication (MFA) or a single network location, to secure their IT systems are susceptible to access failures to their apps and resources if that single access control becomes unavailable or misconfigured.
 For example, a natural disaster can result in the unavailability of large segments of telecommunications infrastructure or corporate networks.
 Such a disruption could prevent end users and administrators from being able to sign in.